 Specific technological developments might include:

-- Telehealth advancements including the integration of data from various sources to better inform the physician of health conditions (e.g., Fitbit, body composition scales, virtual reality tools, et cetera)
+- Telehealth advancements include the integration of health data from various sources to inform the physician of health conditions better (e.g., Fitbit, body composition scales, virtual reality tools, et cetera

 - User-friendly platforms that allow patients and centers to seamlessly transfer data between providers and schedule appointments